 4 I met on holiday.

-4 have been or are neighbours.
+4 have passed away.4 have been or are neighbours.

 3 I have met at a support group.